gluster/anthill/docs/Developers/Design/CRD_design.md

 to automatically scale the Gluster cluster as required and to automatically replace failed storage nodes.

-Within this template, there is a `zone` tag that allows the nodes cretaed from this template to be assigned to a specific failure domain.
+Within this template, there is a `zone` tag that allows the nodes created from this template to be assigned to a specific failure domain.
 The default is to have the zone name equal to the template name.
 These zones can then be used to direct storage placement by referencing them in the StorageClass.
 Unless